 Right for the hazard (eg welding fume and metal dust) and that it reduces exposure to the level required to protect the wearer's health.
-This will be a minimum assigned protection factor (APF) of 20 for welding fume.
-Check with your RPE supplier.
+Check with your occupational hygienist and your RPE supplier.

 Suitable

 Right for the wearer, task and environment so the wearer must be able to work freely and without additional risks due to the RPE.